LESV: Language Embedded Sparse Voxel Fusion for Open-Vocabulary 3D Scene Understanding: Introduction

 \section{Introduction}

 The ability to query and interact with 3D environments using open-vocabulary natural language is a cornerstone of next-generation robotics and augmented reality~\cite{Alama2025RayFrontsOS, li2025scenesplat, halacheva2025gaussianvlm, ding2023pla, liu2023weakly}.
 While early approaches leveraged implicit Neural Radiance Fields (NeRFs)~\cite{2020NeRF}, the community has recently shifted toward explicit 3D Gaussian Splatting (3DGS)~\cite{Shi2023LanguageE3DGS} to enable real-time rendering of feature fields.
 Pioneering methods such as LangSplat \cite{Qin2023LangSplat3L, Li2025LangSplatV2H3} and LeGaussians~\cite{Shi2023LanguageE3DGS} view 3D scene understanding as a view-synthesis problem: they lift language embeddings like CLIP~\cite{radford2021learning} into 3D Gaussians by supervising rendered 2D feature maps against pre-extracted priors.
 However, this ``render-and-compare'' paradigm is computationally expensive and decoupled from direct spatial reasoning in 3D~\cite{Wu2024OpenGaussianTP}.
 To address this, recent works~\cite{JunSeong2025DrSD, Chiou2026ProFuseEC} propose \textit{direct feature registration}.
 Instead of optimizing features via 2D supervision, these methods directly lift 2D vision-language features onto 3D primitives using inverse volume rendering.
 While this shift reduces the feature-lifting time from hours to minutes, we identify two fundamental limitations that prevent current registration pipelines from achieving high-fidelity retrieval.

 \textbf{Spatial Ambiguity in Unstructured Geometry.} 3DGS represents scenes using a collection of unstructured, anisotropic Gaussians that significantly overlap.
-Consequently, determining which Gaussian should be assigned a specific high-dimensional feature becomes a complex, heuristic-driven task~\cite{JunSeong2025DrSD} .
+Consequently, determining which Gaussian should be assigned a specific high-dimensional feature becomes a complex, heuristic-driven task~\cite{JunSeong2025DrSD}.
 This inherent ambiguity results in semantic bleeding and ray-like spillovers at the object boundaries~\cite{Chiou2026ProFuseEC}, preventing the precise delineation required for point-level 3D interaction.